WallarooLabs/blog.wallaroolabs.com/content/post/real-time-trading.md

 For the market data pipeline, the state is updated by executing the [update_market_data](https://github.com/WallarooLabs/wallaroo/blob/0.4.3/examples/python/market_spread/market_spread.py#L197) function.
 The update logs the last bid and ask price for a particular symbol and sets a true/false flag based on if the security violates our global trading constraint.

 For the orders pipeline, the state is read by executing the "check_order" function, and a "rejected order" message is generated and passed along if the order should be rejected.

-## Conclusion

-Wallaroo provides a robust platform that enables developers to implement business logic within a streaming data pipeline quickly.
-This tour of the Wallaroo application builder for the "Market Spread" use case should give you a good idea of how to make use of Wallaroo for your own use cases.

-If you would like to talk to use about your use case, or  have any questions and want to find out how to best fit Wallaroo to your use case, please reach out to us at [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com).